-During this tour for wheelchair users you can also find Medieval towers and fortresses, often built on the ruins of ancient Roman monuments, such as the castle built by the Tusculum Counts around the Mausoleum of Cecilia Metella.
+During the accessible appia way park, a tour disigned for wheelchair users you can also find Medieval towers and fortresses, often built on the ruins of ancient Roman monuments, such as the castle built by the Tusculum Counts around the Mausoleum of Cecilia Metella.
 Finally, you can admire the gothic ruin of the Church of St. Nicholas.

 Please note for this tour the wheelchair user have to rent our special wheelchair for inaccessible sites Wheely trekky.
 The site is not accessible with manual or electric wheelchair or mobility scooter.
 Click here to see

-During this tour for wheelchair users you’ll visit: Catacombs of St. Sebastian, the area of Massenzio Circus’s, the area of Cecilia Metella’s Mausoleum and Castle.
+During this tour for wheelchair users you’ll visit: Catacombs of St. Sebastian, the area of Massenzio Circus’s, the area of Cecilia Metella’s Mausoleum and Castel.